-Sometimes (really a lot of times) the majority is not correct.
-How do you know that 2 or 3 people didn’t give misinformation online a while back, and everyone else jumped on the “band wagon” automatically believing what they were told and repeating the same to others?
+A lot of times the majority is not correct.
+How do you know that a few people didn’t give misinformation online a while back, and everyone else jumped on the “band wagon”, automatically believing what they were told and repeating the same to others?

 Blindly trusting information obtained on Wikipedia without verifying.

 I’ve observed many people quoting Wikipedia like it’s the Bible and can give no wrong answers.
 I must disagree.

 I have read things (e.g., health & politics) on Wikipedia that were at the very least biased and at worst propaganda.
 This is due to literally anyone being able to edit most articles on Wikipedia.